np-mrd/npmrd_cross_domain_integration_docs/docs/identifier_update_breakdown.md

     - [experiment_type](#compounds_nmr_metadata_experiment_type)
     - [filetype](#compounds_nmr_metadata_filetype)

-NOTE: Fields marked with a `response_field` tag indicate that they  will be empty in the initial json that is pushed to NP-MRD but is expected to be updated (as part of the ingestion process) so that when this JSON is returned it can act as confirmation sent back to the deposition system.
-This is to simplify the json exchange process so that only one JSON is needed.

 - submission_uuid <a name="submission_uuid"></a>
   - Description: Internal reference ID for the deposition system.
 This is the primary key for submission-based data storage.
 Fixed length 36 character uuid string.
   - Example: `97d6db8a-631d-43bf-8afd-3208f79ec8d3`